catalyst-cloud/catalystcloud-docs/source/kubernetes/access.rst

   </body>
   </html>

 If all went as expected we should see the html for the default Nginx welcome page.

-As mentioned earlier ``this type of service is only accessible to other cluster members``, in order to expose it outside of the cluster we will need to look at our other access options.
+As mentioned earlier ``this type of service is only accessible inside the cluster``, in order to expose it outside of the cluster we will need to look at our other access options.

 To remove the clusterip-service run the following.